ScottHYoung/SmartPoker/README.txt

 To Do:

+- Create Game test suite
 - Add reveal code to endHand
 - Make hand.winner() work properly
-- Create Game test suite
+- Don't allow player to raise when all they can do is call
+- Make "C" key work for both calling and checking since they are mutually exclusive actions
 - Add AI class